Updated on: July 22, 2025

 - Neurological: No headaches, dizziness, tingling, or weakness.

-- Endocrine: Denies polyuria, polydipsia, heat or cold intolerance.
+- Endocrine: Denies heat or cold intolerance, polyuria, polydipsia.

-- Integumentary: No new skin changes, lumps, or lesions.
+- Integumentary (Skin/Breast): Denies skin changes, rashes, lumps, or itching.

 🧠 How DocScrib Enhances ROS Documentation